Dowiw/WordWise/README.md

 - If you run into any issues, please open an issue or suggest improvements!
 - [ ] Might implement sentence generation using a neural network (doubt)
 - [ ] Support for multiple languages
+- [ ] Scale to more words for exercises
+- [ ] Add option to specify word difficulty

 ---

-Made with C++, KB, Fatih, Ferds, Ezra, Shukrulloh Happy learning! 🇩🇪
+> - Made with C++, KB, Fatih, Ferds, Ezra, Shukrulloh
+> - Happy learning! 🇩🇪